nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

    example, an AJA consumer requires frames to be copied from the external frame store of the AJA device.

-   If this copy is not required, e.g. the consumer component writes received frames directly to host/GPU memory, this time should be zero.
+   If this copy is not required (e.g., the consumer component writes received frames directly to host/GPU memory), this time should be zero.

 8. **Copy to GPU**